nithinexe/log/content/logs.md

+#### <i>i'm back after trying to fix some crap which i didn't break</i>
+It’s been a while since I’ve written.
+Got caught up trying to fix my heart—turns out, that was a waste of time.
+Lost focus for a second and chased a woman when I should’ve been chasing knowledge.
+Thoughts are still running through my head, but there’s no time to sit with them.
+We’ve got high-level engineering problems to solve, and that’s where the energy needs to go.

+---

 There’s a ton of side tracks I could tap into to make some quick cash—I just need to crank out a few POCs.
 But honestly, I’ve been slacking off lately.
 Gotta snap out of it and get back on track.
 Time to lock in and grind.